 The second method begins with net income.
 This figure can be found on an income statement.
 Then you simply add interest charges and taxes assessed.

-Why Is It Valuable?
+Why Is EBIT Valuable?

-The earnings before interest and taxes metric is a valuable tool in the business community.
+The earnings before interest and taxes metric are a valuable tool in the business community.
 Ease of calculation is one of the primary reasons that experts use it.
 You can quickly assess a company’s operating profitability using addition or subtraction.

 All you need is a few reporting figures that are readily available on basic financial documents.
-Another reason for its popularity is that it allows for apples to apples comparison.
+Another reason for its popularity is that it allows for apples-to-apples comparison.
 The financial data is normalized by focusing only on the business’s operations.